pazDontExist/Coronaviruses/README.md

    * COVID-19
       * Datas regarding Infected, Recovered and Death covering the whole Italian Nation
       * URL: https://github.com/pcm-dpc/COVID-19

+**NOTE** REMEMBER TO UPDATE THE SUBMODULE DURING THE CLONING OF THIS REPO

 ## Papers
 * Total Scientific Research: 5.373